astropy/photutils/docs/user_guide/aperture.rst

 :class:`~photutils.aperture.AperturePhotometry` operates on a single 2D
 image.
-To measure a source in a 3D data cube --- for example, a time series of images of the same field --- apply the same aperture to each 2D image in the stack and collect the results into a light curve.
+To measure a source in a 3D data cube --- for example, a time series of images of the same field or a spectroscopic integral field unit (IFU) data cube --- apply the same aperture to each 2D image in the stack and collect the measurements into into an output array or table.
+For a time series of images, these measurements form a light curve.

 Here we create a small stack of five images in which a single source varies in brightness from frame to frame, and measure its flux and